brifordwylie/aws_ml_engineer_capstone/proposal.md

 1. **Visualization and Reporting**: Create visualizations to illustrate the distribution of predictions and confidence levels, and compile a comprehensive report documenting the findings and insights from the project.

 By following this workflow, the project aims to deliver robust data quality/confidence models that enhance the interpretability and reliability of machine learning predictions in AWS.

-# Project Rubric
-This is the project rubric to make sure the project covers all the requirements.

-## Definition
-### Project Overview
-Student provides a high-level overview of the project in layman’s terms.
-Background information such as the problem domain, the project origin, and related data sets or input data is given.

-### Problem Statement
-The problem which needs to be solved is clearly defined.
-A strategy for solving the problem, including discussion of the expected solution, has been made.

-### Metrics
-Metrics used to measure the performance of a model or result are clearly defined.
-Metrics are justified based on the characteristics of the problem.

-## Analysis

-### Data Exploration
-If a dataset is present, features and calculated statistics relevant to the problem have been reported and discussed, along with a sampling of the data.
-In lieu of a dataset, a thorough description of the input space or input data has been made.
-Abnormalities or characteristics of the data or input that need to be addressed have been identified.

-### Exploratory Visualization
-A visualization has been provided that summarizes or extracts a relevant characteristic or feature about the dataset or input data with thorough discussion.
-Visual cues are clearly defined.

-### Algorithms and Techniques
-Algorithms and techniques used in the project are thoroughly discussed and properly justified based on the characteristics of the problem.

-### Benchmark
-Student clearly defines a benchmark result or threshold for comparing performances of solutions obtained.

-## Methodology

-### Data Preprocessing
-All preprocessing steps have been clearly documented.
-Abnormalities or characteristics of the data or input that needed to be addressed have been corrected.
-If no data preprocessing is necessary, it has been clearly justified.

-### Implementation
-The process for which metrics, algorithms, and techniques were implemented with the given datasets or input data has been thoroughly documented.
-Complications that occurred during the coding process are discussed.

-### Refinement
-The process of improving upon the algorithms and techniques used is clearly documented.
-Both the initial and final solutions are reported, along with intermediate solutions, if necessary.

-## Results

-### Model Evaluation and Validation
-The final model’s qualities—such as parameters—are evaluated in detail.
-Some type of analysis is used to validate the robustness of the model’s solution.

-### Justification
-The final results are compared to the benchmark result or threshold with some type of statistical analysis.
-Justification is made as to whether the final model and solution is significant enough to have adequately solved the problem.